 Is meth legal in Florida?

 The threshold to meet trafficking charges for methamphetamines is 14 grams.
 Should you allegedly possess 14 or more grams of meth, the crime will be prosecuted as a drug trafficking crime for which you may face mandatory minimum penalties if convicted.
-Trafficking methamphetamine specifically is a first-degree felony.
+Trafficking methamphetamine is a first-degree felony.